engineyard/ey-docs/pages/asset-pipeline.md

 to AppCloud.
 This directory is used as a location to store and serve store your application assets.

 The configuration setting: config.assets.compile forced to be false and cannot be overridden at this time.
-Only pre-compiled assets currently supported on AppCloud.
+Only pre-compiled assets are currently supported on AppCloud.

 <h2 id="paths">Asset paths</h2>